Trans Mountain Pipeline Expansion

 With the TMX project, Canada is on track to repeat the dirty history of the first Trans Mountain pipeline.
 Indigenous communities in particular worry about their health, water and soil.[24]
 The Canadian government identified up to 129 different Indigenous communities that will be affected by the project, including the Secwépemc and Shxw’owhamel First Nations.[25]15509 The United Nations Committee on the Elimination of Racial Discrimination has urged the Canadian government to stop all activities around TMX as long as Indigenous groups remain in disagreement with the project.[26]
 To this day, the Canadian government continues to ignore this call.1455914561

 The Tsleil-Waututh Indigenous people are among those who oppose TMX.[28]
 They live on the shores of the Burrard Inlet, a sea channel on Canada’s west coast.
 Tsleil-Waututh means “People of the Inlet”.[29]
 They hunt and harvest salmon, herring, clams, and birds from the coast and sea.[30]
 Up until now, the Tsleil-Waututh have tried to protect and restore the Burrard Inlet that suffers under the ongoing industrialization.[31]
 The Westridge Marine Terminal and the anchor places for the tankers are less than 4 km (2.5 mi) away from the Tsleil-Waututh's land15511.
-For this reason, the Tsleil-Waututh assessed what consequences TMX would have for them.
+The Tsleil-Waututh carried out assessments on what consequences TMX's potential impacts on their lifestyles.
 They found that the chance of an oil spill occurring over the next 50 years at the Westridge Marine Terminal or Burrard Inlet is as high as 79 to 87%.15511

 “Our obligation is not to oil.
 Our obligation is to our land, our water, our people, our future.
 This project represents a risk that we cannot take.”